woleet/woleet.id-server/README.md

 ### Start up the project:

-In the project's root directory, run the `start-pg-dev` script to start PostgreSQL.
+In the project's root directory, run the `start-pb-dev.sh` script to start PostgreSQL.

 Finally, in both _client_ and _server_ directories, run: `npm run dev`.

-Detailed informations is available in [client's](client/README.md) and [server's](server/README.md) README files.
+Detailed information is available in [client's](client/README.md) and [server's](server/README.md) README files.

 ## Build and run using Docker (production mode)